pascalgrimaud/generator-jhipster-docker/README.md

 - Select the option : `Containerize your application and push image to https://hub.docker.com/`
 - Answer all questions
     - Select the base image
-    - If you selected Tomcat, put the url
+    - If you selected Tomcat or WildFly, put the url
     - Select the version of your database
     - Select the version of ElasticSearch
     - Use volume or not